Oslo corridor into the US

 What the Norwegian register costs in America.

-• Oslo proof points (BI Norwegian Business School networks, NHO membership, Norwegian industry awards, North Sea reference projects) do not carry as commercial peer-set signals to a US procurement reader, US institutional investor, or US Department of Defense counterparty.
+• Oslo proof points (BI Norwegian Business School networks, NHO membership, Norwegian industry awards, North Sea reference projects) do not carry as commercial peer-set signals to a US procurement buyer, US institutional investor, or US Department of Defense counterparty.

 Where to go from here

-Oslo routes into the firm.
+Oslo routes into GMA.

 Nordics market gate